MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 The `RatingChanged` event has the argument type of `RatingChangedEventArgs`.
 The event is raised when the `Rating` property is changed, and the element `IsReadOnly` is false.

 The `RatingChangedEventArgs` exposes a single property:
-- `Rating` - This is the new rating value.
+- `Rating` - The new rating value.

 The following examples show how to attach the event:

 ```xaml
 <toolkit:RatingView